 In above derivation, we change the variables in the double integral from $\omega_s,\omega_i$ to $\omega_+,\omega_-$, and use the normalized condition, i.e., $\int d\omega_-|f_-(\omega_-)|^2=\int d\omega_+|f_+(\omega_+)|^2=\int d\omega_+|f_+(\omega_++\mu/2)|^2=\int d\omega_+|f_+(\omega_+-\mu/2)|^2=\int d\omega_-|f_-(\omega_-+\mu/2)|^2=\int d\omega_-|f_-(\omega_--\mu/2)|^2=1$.
 Finally, we arrive at

-where $F_+$ and $F_-$ are the STFT of the function $f_+$ and $f_-$, respectively, as defined in Eq.(\ref{F+}) and Eq.(\ref{F-}).
-If the JSA is antisymmetric, i.e., $f_{(\omega_s, \omega_i)}=-f_{(\omega_i, \omega_s)}$, the derivation process is similar and we give directly the result as Eq.(\ref{G-Rant}).
+where $F_+$ and $F_-$ are the STFT of the functions $f_+$ and $f_-$, respectively, as defined in Eq.(\ref{F+}) and Eq.(\ref{F-}).
+If the JSA is antisymmetric, i.e., $f_{(\omega_s, \omega_i)}=-f_{(\omega_i, \omega_s)}$, the derivation process is similar and we give the result directly in Eq.(\ref{G-Rant}).

 \end{CJK*}